sqlitecloud/docs/src/pages/docs/commands/disable-database.md

 ---
 title: DISABLE DATABASE
-description: Use this command to disable a database.
-Established connections will continue to have that database in use.
-The disabled database affects only new connection.
+description: Use this command to disable a database
 ---

 ## Syntax